PKU-TANGENT/PKU-TANGENT.github.io/content/authors/youjunhao/_index.md

 ---
 # Display name
-title: Hongbo Wang
+title: Junhao You

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
 authors:
-  - Hongbo Wang
+  - Junhao You

 user_groups:
-- Alumni
+- Grad.
+Students

 weight: 30

 # Role/position/tagline
-role: Civil Servant
+role: Grad.
+Student (2023 - 2026)

 # Organizations/Affiliations to show in About widget
 organizations: